Drewlove/green-dragons-client/WorkNotes.md

 Once working, push changes to git
 Push changes to zeit

-Next:
-Move onto API tests
+WORK TEMPLATE:

-THEN, go table by table (Challenges, Community, Subcommunity) implement getting lists, and forms with HTTP methods for forms, using user profile as a template
+CLIENT: implement getting lists, and forms with HTTP methods for forms, using user profile as a template
+API: Create service and router, create tests with users as template

+Challenges

+Community
+Subcommunity

+THEN
-The task below will require a restructuring of FormContainer, or perhaps another parent container THEN, work with user related data, user challenges, use rcommunities and user transactions
+work with user related data, user challenges, use rcommunities and user transactions

+***NEXT UP:***
-Finish by next Sunday
+Finish challenges,
-*Might have to leave out leader board, could take too much time to implement *Can always go back and put it in later, after you have finished the course
+List container
+Form